Modifications of torsion-free coherent analytic sheaves

-The primary component $\PC(S)$ is defined by the functions $h_1, h_1$ and $z_2^2 - z_1 z_3$.
+Let $\sJ$ be the ideal sheaf generated by $x^2, xy, y^2$ on $\CC^2_{x,y}$ and $S:=L(\sJ)$ the linear space associated to $\sJ$.
+Since $\sJ$ can not be generated by 2 elements, we get $\rank S_0 =\rank \sJ_0 = 3$.
+Hence, $S_0$ is a 3-dimensional analytic subset of $S$.
+On the other hand, the primary component has dimension $2+\rank S=3$.
+Hence, $S$ is not irreducible.
+More precisely, $S$ is given in $\CC^2_{x,y}\stimes\CC^3_{z}$ by the ideal sheaf generated by $h_1(x,y; z):= y z_1 - x z_2$ and $h_2(x,y; z):= yz_2 - x z_3$ where $z=(z_1,z_2,z_3)$.
+Since $y(z_2^2 - z_1 z_3) = z_2 h_2$, the primary component $\PC(S)$ is defined by the functions $h_1, h_2$ and $z_2^2 - z_1 z_3$.
 This shows also that the fibers of $\PC(S)$ are not linear (the fiber over the origin is just $\{z_2^2=z_1z_3\}$).
-So, the primary component is in general not a linear space, neither in the sense of Fischer \cite{Fischer66, Fischer67} nor in the sense of Grauert \cite{Grauert62}.\footnote{In contrast to Fischer's notion of a linear space, where it is required that $+\colon S \times_X S \rightarrow S$ is a holomorphic map, Grauert requires in \cite{Grauert62} (only) that the addition $+\colon S \oplus_X S \rightarrow S$ is holomorphic.
+So, the primary component is in general not a linear space, neither in the sense of Fischer \cite{Fischer66, Fischer67} nor in the sense of Grauert \cite{Grauert62}. \footnote{In contrast to Fischer's notion of a linear space, where it is required that $+\colon S \times_X S \rightarrow S$ is a holomorphic map, Grauert requires in \cite{Grauert62} (only) that the addition $+\colon S \oplus_X S \rightarrow S$ is holomorphic.
 That gives a different category of linear spaces (which is no longer dually equivalent to the category of coherent analytic sheaves).